 |

 A: Large piece from the top left obverse and bottom left reverse of a two-column tablet.
 Contains 29 complete lines of tidy cuneiform script and another 21 damaged lines.
-The second column’s script is slanted upwards.
+The script in the second column is slanted upwards.

 B: Two small joining fragments from the end of a tablet with remnants of fourteen lines of neat, spacious script.
 The join sketch in the online concordance is incorrect: The fragments join vertically, not horizontally.